arved/PHP-Push-2/README.md

 Configuration
 -------------
-If you wan to use the configuration sample to work with ownCloud.
+If you wan to use the configuration sample to work with SOGo online demo.

-Those files are pre-configured to work with ownCloud.
+Those files are pre-configured to work with the [SOGo Online Demo](http://www.sogo.nu/english/tour/online_demo.html)

 File 'config.php' is the original file from Z-Push SVN repository: